-The KX3 provides a special receiver output jack, RX I/Q, for use with software-defined radio (SDR) applications running on a computer or other device.
+The KX3 provides a special receiver output jack, RX I/Q, for use with the Elecraft PX3 Panadapter.
+The RX I/Q output can also be used for software-defined radio (SDR) applications3 running on a computer or other device.

-The primary benefit of such applications is that they can provide a real-time display of a band of frequencies above and below the signal to which the KX3 is tuned.
+The primary benefit of such applications is that, like the PX3, they can provide a real-time display of a band of frequencies above and below the signal to which the KX3 is tuned.
 You can use this display to quickly find signals of interest, examine modulation and noise characteristics, etc. (This capability can also be found in dedicated instruments called panadapters or spectrum analyzers.)

-Since the KX3's RX I/Q signal is analog, it must be converted to a digital signal by means of a two-channel (stereo) analog-to-digital converter (ADC).
+Since the KX3's RX I/Q signal is analog, it must be converted to a digital signal by means of a twochannel (stereo) analog-to-digital converter (ADC).
 Most PCs have this in the form of a built-in stereo sound-card.
 It is important that the input to the PC be in stereo.
 Most "mic" inputs are mono, and cannot be used.
 Most "line inputs" are stereo, and can be used.